debrawu/python-api-challenge/README.md

 ![SHCloudinessvsLatitude](https://user-images.githubusercontent.com/65466578/93414025-1cb1fa00-f866-11ea-9534-ff9c54d671f4.png)

-Based on both of these scatterplots, it seems that when the cities get closer to the equator, the cloudier it becomes.
-This could also be due to the weather and currently it being a rainy season and hence, more clouds.
+Between the North and South approaching the equator, the from the equator to the North seems to have little to no relationship on cloudiness, but there is more a distinct linear correlation when moving from the South to the equator.

 ### 2. Temperatures
 ![CityLatvsMaxTemp](https://user-images.githubusercontent.com/65466578/93414075-34897e00-f866-11ea-89fa-89c241f42ab8.png)